 Color is clearly a force and a source of marketing power.
 When you use it wisely, it can color your success.

 MDG Advertising, with offices in Boca Raton and New York, NY, is a full-service advertising agency and one of Florida’s top branding agencies.
 MDG’s core capabilities include print advertising, branding, logo design, creative, digital marketing, creative media planning and buying, radio and TV advertising, Web design and development, content marketing, email marketing, social media marketing, and SEO.
-To stay on top of the latest trends in marketing and advertising, contact MDG Advertising today at 561-338-7797.
+To stay on top of the latest trends in marketing and advertising, contact MDG Advertising.
 For a look at the colors that defined each of the last five decades, check out this infographic, “A Celebratory Look at How Pantone Has Colored the Last 50 Years.”